Find Affordable College Courses

 Portland, OR

-Out of the 13 schools in Oregon that were part of this year’s ranking, University of Portland landed the # 3 spot on the list.
-Located in the large city of Portland, University of Portland is a private not-for-profit school with a small student population.
+The in-demand bachelor’s degree programs at University of Portland helped the school earn the #3 place on this year’s ranking of the most popular chemistry schools in Oregon.
+Located in the city of Portland, University of Portland is a private not-for-profit school with a small student population.

 Women make up 61% of the chemistry majors at the school.